HERALDEXX/tmdb-movie-scraper/README.md

 # TMDb Movie Scraper

-Simple script that pulls **10,000** movie records from The Movie Database (TMDb) API and writes a CSV with these columns:
+Simple script that pulls up to **10,000** movie records from The Movie Database (TMDb) API and writes a CSV with these columns:

 **Title | Year | Rating | Description | Genre**